 The amount of data is growing rapidly in all research disciplines.
 In many areas, the number of relations between data and resources become an essential factor for successful research.
 Therefore it is necessary to develop strategies for science and research to safeguard and reuse unique data, to conserve relationships between data objects, and to verify research results.
 To realize these strategies, research data has to be loaded into an information system, which can cover the entire data lifecycle.
 Additionally, data availability and persistent identifiers need to be provided for long periods, during which hardware and software infrastructures are subject to change.
 Thus appropriate abstraction layers and sustainable service interfaces that follow open industry standards are a necessary choice.

 For the Arts and Humanities community, which is represented in the Europe prominently by DARIAH, the above statement holds true in a particular sense.
 In contrast to other scientific communities, like e.g. high-energy physics, there is a younger tradition regarding the digital transformation in general and the use of digital information systems in particular.
-Therefore, DARIAH supports researches in various dimensions to manage the digital transformation, to execute their projects, and to use the services required for their daily work.
-We refer interested readers for more information to the web site references before.
+Therefore, DARIAH supports researches in various dimensions to manage the digital transformation, execute their projects, and use the services required for their daily work.
+We refer interested readers for more information to the DARIAH web site.

 In the context of the DARIAH Competence Centre (DARIAH-CC), which is embedded into the EGI-ENGAGE project, an OCR-related use case has been chosen (see Section 2.1.1 for more details) to implement an information system prototype for the Arts and Humanities community and to prepare it for Cloud-based deployment within the EGI Federated Cloud infrastructure.